 So, after again doing extensive research into the amount of and types of contaminants that various filters on the market, we made a change.

 And Multi-Pure had a great deal at the time wherein one pre-purchases 10 filters (10 years' worth) and the filter housing is then provided for free, resulting in a significant savings.
 We were then locked in for 10 years, but I felt confident in our choice.

-Our eldest had then been diagnosed with autism and I was having some physical symptoms that were quite worrisome.
-I had been reading on and off about reverse osmosis, distillation and alkaline water, but was quite confused and could just not come down on one side of the issue or the other.
+Three years later, our eldest had then been diagnosed with autism and I was having some troubling health issues.
+I had been reading on and off about reverse osmosis, distillation and alkaline water, but was really confused.

 There are many articles and resources that I could point you to, but here is the "distilled version" (pun intended).